Telephone: +44 (0) 2476 522205

 Alice Mah researches urban, political, and environmental sociology.
 Her research focuses on industrial ruination and urban decline; environmental justice and corporate sustainability; place and work memory and identity; and the democratisation of science and expertise.
 She has conducted comparative, mixed-method sociological research in the UK, France, Russia, the US, and Canada.

-Alice is the author of Port Cities and Global Legacies (2014, Palgrave Macmillan).
+Alice is the author of Port Cities and Global Legacies (2014, Palgrave Macmillan, 2016 in paperback).
 This book examines the politics of urban identity, waterfront work, and radicalism in the port cities of Liverpool, Marseille, and New Orleans.
 Her first book Industrial Ruination, Community, and Place (2012, University of Toronto Press) was winner of the 2013 BSA Philip Abrams Memorial Prize.
 This comparative ethnographic research explored lived experiences of industrial ruination in Niagara Falls, USA/Canada; Newcastle-upon-Tyne, UK; and Ivanovo, Russia.
 Alice is also co-founder and co-editor of Toxic News, a quarterly e-magazine about toxics in everyday life.

 Alice is Principal Investigator of a 5-year European Research Commission (ERC)-funded project on expertise, environmental justice, and corporate sustainability in the global petrochemical industry (2015-2020).
 This research project examines debates about health, jobs, risk, and prosperity, through in-depth comparative research in China, the United States, and Europe.